Code for Drywall in a Garage: A Comprehensive Guide

 What Is the Latest Version of the IRC Code?

-You have to be quite careful when referring to the information from the International Residential Code (IRC) that you pick up from a blog on the internet.
+You have to be quite careful when referring to the information from the International Residential Code (IRC) you pick up from a blog on the internet.
 Quite often a blog may refer to an older version of IRC.

 Click on the link below to buy the spiral-bound latest version of the 2021 IRC Code Book: